Tuesday, 18th October 2022

 |11:50 PM||Panel Discussion

-Blueprint to the Real Deal – Unmasking the Challenges!
+The Future Data Centre Blueprint – Unmasking the Challenges!

 Manal Allam, Middle East IT Head & Business Partner, Merck Group

 Muhamed Noufel, Cluster IT Manager, Royal Continental Hotels & Suites

 Advocating the role of POC Studies in data centre procurement: listening to end user perspectives

 Angela Meah, Director/Owner, Exuvi8